nd-rw/co/README.md

   - apple music API for currently listenting to? or plain-text alternative

-  - pull favourite movies and movies I want to watch from imdb RSS feeds.
+  - pull favourite movies and movies I want to watch, and movies I've watched (https://github.com/StegSchreck/RatS)

   - github api to document changes to the website in a changelog format